themaninthesuitcase/themaninthesuitcase.github.io/tkvoice/support.md

  - [@tkvoiceapp](https://twitter.com/tkvoiceapp) on twitter.
  - [tkvoice@cpearson.me.uk](mailto:tkvoice@cpearson.me.uk) for private feedback.

-**I will try to read everything**, but as this is a hobby project sometimes my family must come first.
+I will try to read everything, but as this is a hobby project sometimes my family must come first.